AndersDeath/diary2/000-current.md

 # 01 April - Saturday - Yerevan - 184 day of immigration

 This day was nice.
 I visited a barbershop and got haircut.
 I did a lot of think for Kentron lib.
+As I expected I finished with implementation today.
+I need to finish tests only.